nhotalling/hpmanager/README.md

 `http://localhost:8080/api/v1/character/briv/damage`

-The damage endpoint body should contain an array of damage objects, each with its damage type and the amount of damage dealt:
+The damage endpoint request body should contain an array of damage objects, each with its damage type and the amount of damage dealt:

 ```